ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 - While the project still has a bus factor of 1, my personal stability is critical for the project.
 Barring exceptional circumstances, I should be able to continue working on it through graduation thanks to the university and government's student financial aid, and my family's financial support.

 ## Steps dependent on interpersonal connections
 - Establish the physical community.
-This will require *at least* tens of thousands of US dollars.
+This will require initial capital of *at least* tens of thousands of US dollars, as well as support for ongoing expenses.
 - Create a non-profit organization to manage and be responsible for the project
 - Ensure that organization's financial stability (through sources such as an endowment and grants)
 - Transfer control of the project's assets (Web presence, etc.) to that organization